-This is an introduction to the sales and shipping in Brightpearl.
-All of these topics are covered in detail in the Sales documentation.
+This is an introduction to sales and shipping in Brightpearl.
+All of these topics are covered in detail in the sales documentation.

 To add products onto sales orders your products will need to already exist in Brightpearl.
-If you haven't already, run through Getting Started with Products & Inventory.
+If you haven't already, run through Getting started with products and inventory.

 Creating a new sales order

-It'll be easier for you, at this stage, to only try and sell items that are currently available in your on hand inventory.
+At this stage you will only raise sales for items available in your on hand inventory.
 Follow these steps to sell your products:

 - Look up an existing customer, or add a new customer.

 - Add line items to the order in any of the following ways:

 - Begin typing your product name or SKU into the Item code field directly on an order row and select the item from the displayed results to add it to the order.
 Add more rows using the Add more rows link.